What is the Maximum Leverage in Forex Trading?

 When trading forex and choosing a broker you’ve probably asked yourself what the maximum forex leverage is.

-In regulated markets, the maximum leverage in forex for brokers is different compared to unregulated offshore markets and there are many high leverage forex brokers that offer extreme leverage ratios.
+In regulated markets, the maximum leverage in forex for brokers is different compared to unregulated offshore markets and many forex brokers offer extreme ratios.

-In this guide, we are going to dive deeper to find out more about the maximum leverage in forex.
+In this guide, we are going to dive deeper to find out more about the maximum multiplier in forex.

 Short Summary